-We’re a small team but we make big things happen.
-And we’re looking for people with the skills, commitment and energy to provide strategic guidance and leadership as we embark on our new strategic plan.
+With commitment and financial support from lots of people, we’ve survived lockdown and are desperate to get back to work.
+We’re a small team but we make big things happen and we’re looking for people with the skills, commitment and energy to provide strategic guidance and leadership as we embark on our renewal and regrowth.

-We make magic out of the everyday, create memories that last forever and transform how people see the world, their community and their place within it
+To make magic out of the everyday, create memories that last forever and transform how people see the world, their community and their place within it.

 Wonder and Magic – we want people to laugh out loud, point, shout and see themselves and their world in a whole new way.
 We want to leave some sparkle in people’s lives when we go.

-No barriers – we want to break down barriers to make it easier for people from all walks of life to engage with our work in the way that suits them best
+No barriers – we want to break down barriers to make it easier for everyone to engage with our work in the way that suits them best

 Memories not mess – as a sector-leader in environmentally friendly cultural events, we will keep working to further reduce our environmental impact so that all we leave behind are happy memories.

-Developing Governance – expanding our board, providing training for board directors and transitioning from a CIC to a charity
+Developing Governance – expanding our board, and providing training for board directors

 Income generation – developing a fundraising strategy and income plan that reflects the changes to the sector and diversifies our income streams

-We are looking for new directors who believe in the importance of arts and culture to communities.
+We are looking for new directors who believe in the importance of arts and culture to communities, well-being and life.
 You will be:

-- An enthusiastic supporter of the arts and the positive impact that engaging with culture has on individuals and communities
+o Keen to apply your personal and professional expertise in support of our mission and the positive impact that engaging with culture has on individuals and communities;

-- A strategic and lateral thinker who is comfortable in a leadership role
+o A strategic and lateral thinker who is comfortable in a leadership role;

-- A collaborative person who enjoys working with others and can both explore and challenge ideas
+o A collaborative person who enjoys working with others and can both explore and challenge ideas.

 Your next step